(1) The following health professionals may enroll with the agency, as defined in WAC

 (B) One speech language pathology reevaluation at the time of discharge; and

-(C) Six units of speech therapy (which equals approximately six hours).
+(C) Six units of speech therapy, which is approximately six hours.

 (ii) With expedited prior authorization, up to six additional units of speech therapy may be available to continue treatment initiated under the original six units when the criteria below is met: